Early Childhood Specialist

-As an Early Childhood Specialist graduate from Southeast Technical Institute, you will be ready to work with children from birth to age 8, overseeing their emotional, physical, cognitive and social development.
-In just two years, STI’s coursework helps you gain skills child development, curriculum planning, administration, assessment and working with diverse learners and families.
+As an Early Childhood Specialist graduate from Southeast Technical College, you will be ready to work with children from birth to age 8, overseeing their emotional, physical, cognitive and social development.
+In just two years, STC’s coursework helps you gain skills child development, curriculum planning, administration, assessment and working with diverse learners and families.

 You could work in a childcare center, family child care, a Head Start program, school district or social service program in your community.
 Your other duties might include: